faranalytics/streams-logger/README.md

 ### Transform

 Streams is based on the idea that logging is essentially a data transformation task.
 When a string is logged to the console, for example, it typically undergoes a transformation step where relevant information (e.g., the timestamp, log level, etc.) is added to the log message prior to it being printed.
-These transformation steps are realized through a type-safe `Transform` implementation.
+Each transformation step is realized through a type-safe `Transform` implementation.

 ### Graph API Pattern